happysheep0719/Sean-s-Cheat-Sheet/algorithms/data-storage.md

 **Note:**

-- Never lose the control of the **head** pointer of the LinkedList.
+- Never lose the control of the **head** pointer of the Linked List.
 - When dereferencing a ListNode, ensure that pointer is not `NULL`.
 - When changing the links of the nodes, be very careful and do not lose the **reference**.